top of page

 2. Make Sure You're Regular

 Being "regular" means having between 2 and 4 bowel movements a day.
 Every bowel movement is expelling toxins, which is extremely important for overall health.
 If you're constipated, try eating around 30 grams of fiber a day, drinking half of your weight in ounces of water a day, and move your body every day.
 Walking is a great way to get things moving!
+This post about castor oil packs may be helpful.

 3. Consume Probiotics